jgomesmv/AngularHelloWorld/README.md

 # AngularHelloWorld

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was implemented based on the guidance and code snipets provided at the book: https://www.ng-book.com/2/ It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development server